pixie-io/blog.px.dev/content/blog/autoscaling-custom-k8s-metric/index.md

           averageValue: 20
 ```

 **This autoscaler will try to meet the following goal: 20 requests per second (on average), per pod.** If there are more requests per second, it will increase the number of pods, and if there are fewer, it will decrease the number of pods.
+The `maxReplicas` property prevents the autoscaler from provisioning more than 10 pods.

 We can use [hey](https://github.com/rakyll/hey) to generate artificial HTTP load.
-This generates 10,000 requests to the /ping endpoint in our server.
+This generates 10,000 requests to the `/ping` endpoint in our server.

 ```bash
 hey -n 10000 http://<custom-metric-server-external-ip>/ping